dieterich-lab/rna_protein_xlnet/README.md

 #
 # Below is the experimentname; an identifier that will make your experiment re-usable.
 #
-outputpath: experiments/rna_xlnet  # If None, will be set to the file name (without extension)
+outputpath: experiments/rna_xlnet  # If empty, will be set to the file name (without extension)
 ```

 ### 1) Data Configuration